 Cognisium experts bring along new insights, and experiences and help you avoid institutionalised thinking.

-Over 300 top level Government Experts such as Nawal and Kaimar, are waiting for you inside
+Over 300 top level Government Consultants such as Nawal and Kaimar, are waiting for you inside

 Government Communications & Excellence Manager - ETIHAD Aviation

 Government Communications - Ministry of Economy

 Minister of Foreign Trade and Information Technology - Republic of Estonia

 Global Head of Product Strategy and Development - Axelos